 DCO's repertoire focuses on concert classics from the late-Romantic era, and a key feature is tuneful, unjustly neglected works from this period – at least one such "rare gem" in each concert.
 Repertoire suggestions are welcome from players, with the final decision made by the musical director.
 Concerto and soloist repertoire are played subject to platform space in venue and budget.

-In 2022, DCO initiated a partnership with Ukrainian composer Anna Kuzina-Rozhdestvenskaya, which is resulting in the performance of one of her pieces in two DCO concerts in 2022 and 2023, as part of DCO's empathy with the people of Ukraine at a very difficult time for them and their country.
+In 2022, DCO initiated a partnership with Ukrainian composer Anna Kuzina-Rozhdestvenska, which is resulting in the performance of one of her pieces in two DCO concerts in 2022 and 2023, as part of DCO's empathy with the people of Ukraine at a very difficult time for them and their country.

 Boundless gratitude to you and the artists of your orchestra for supporting our country!
 Such incredible solidarity of your country with Ukraine touches to the depths of the soul and is a tremendous support for us.

-Anna Kuzina-Rozhdestvenskaya, June 2022
+Anna Kuzina-Rozhdestvenska, June 2022

 In October 2019, Geoff was awarded the Didcot Town Council Artistic Award, marking over 30 concerts conducted in Didcot over a 30-year period, together with the joint founding with his wife Jackie of Didcot Concert Orchestra.

 In February 2022, Geoff was invited to conduct the newly-formed 70-piece Aylesbury Vale Concert Orchestra in a charity concert featuring international guitar soloist Xuefei Yang and Classic FM presenter John Brunning at Aylesbury's Waterside Theatre.
+He is now AVCO's regular conductor.

 Kate has played in the string quartet OXUS for the last ten years, specializing in approachable contemporary works such as Steve Reich's "Different Trains" and Elvis Costello's "The Juliet Letters".
 She is also a founder member of The Holywell Ensemble (formed in 1984), a flexible chamber group renowned for its committed and evocative performances of British chamber music on CD and in the concert hall, which was described by the BBC Music Magazine as "one of the most important chamber music groups on the British musical scene."